Game-based training solutions accelerate learning outcomes for our warfighters

-Service members need all kinds of skills, including how to operate complex systems and get out of an overturned 15-ton vehicle.
+Service members need all kinds of skills, ranging from operating complex systems to getting out of an overturned 15-ton vehicle.
 Hands-on training is often not practical, and simulations are increasingly filling the gap.

 - Lower cost